systemed/glug/README.md

 You can use either symbols (`:blue`) or strings (`"blue"`): both will be written out as strings.

-### Filtering
+### Filters and expressions

-Glug wraps GL styles' powerful filtering abilities in a more familiar format, so you can easily make your styles react to tags/attributes.
+Glug wraps GL styles' powerful [expressions](https://docs.mapbox.com/mapbox-gl-js/style-spec/expressions/) in a more familiar format, so you can easily make your styles react to tags/attributes.
 At its simplest, Glug allows you to add a test like this:

 ```ruby
   filter highway=='primary'